Kuuuube/kanjigrid/README.md

 - `gradientcolors` Array of rgb hex color strings to use for the gradient from weak to strong.

+- `kanjitileunseencolor` Background color of kanji tiles when all cards containing the kanji have no reviews.

+- `kanjitilemissingcolor` Background color of kanji tiles when in the `Missing kanji` section of a grouping.

+- `textcolor` Text color of most things in Kanji Grid such as labels.

+- `kanjitextcolor` Text color of kanji in kanji tiles.

 </details>

 ## Custom Groupings